 Holiday pay reference period

-For employers who hire employees on variable hours contracts, the holiday pay reference period is set to rise from 12 weeks to 52 weeks in April.
+For employers who hire employees on variable hours contracts, the holiday pay reference period rose from 12 weeks to 52 weeks in April.
 For employees who have worked at a company for less than 52 weeks, the holiday pay reference period will be however many weeks they have worked.
 For those who have worked 52 weeks or more, however, the amount of holiday an employee is entitled to – both in terms of days/hours of holiday and amount paid – will need to be calculated according to the average number of hours they worked per day for the previous 52 weeks.

 Migrant salary threshold to drop